 Once you get the answers to these two questions, look for patterns.
 Your superpowers will be in the answers.
 Then, you need to develop a narrative and understanding of what they mean in terms of skills you can transfer to a different workplace.

 Be ready to accept the answers you will get.
 Those superpowers might not be what you expected or wanted to hear.
-Most likely, it will not be “leadership” or anything grandiose!
+Most likely, it will not be "leadership" or anything grandiose!
 It would be best if you took the feedback on with interest and curiosity.
-Listen and spend time reflecting on it; it's what people have seen over a long period of time.
+Listen and spend time reflecting on it; it's what people have seen over a long time.

 What to do when you don't have industry experience?

-What happens when you have been working in an industry all your life, and now you find there are not many jobs advertised in that industry?
-You need to start looking for jobs in industries and companies unfamiliar to you, but the job title and the responsibilities are within your skills and experience.
+What happens when you have been working in an industry all your life, and now you find not many jobs advertised in that industry?
+You need to start looking for jobs in sectors and companies unfamiliar to you, but the job title and the responsibilities are within your skills and experience.
 How do you position yourself to compete with other candidates who have industry or sector experience?

 - Don't just send job applications anywhere are everywhere!
 Find out which industry or sector you want to work for, and focus on one or two only.